What makes people read content online?

 It attracts users and nudges them to click through and engage the blog article with shares on social media sites.
 That’s exactly what Google is after – human interaction.

 That’s why there’s so much buzz about user behavior and its impact on SEO.
 Nothing influences search rankings more than user activity on the page (e.g., time on site, click-throughs, natural inbound links).

 2. Use power words in your titles & subtitles

 Words affect our mood and beliefs.

 But, certain words tend to inspire people to take action more than others.
-Truly, words have power and you should use words to give life to each blog article and increase readership.
+Truly, words have power and you should use words to give life to each blog article and increase the target market of your readership.